Want to know what to do in Sanur Beach when visiting Bali this year?

 12. Segara Sanur Beach Club

-I know I said that the west side of Bali is a good place to go for beach clubs, but you can also find a few on the east coast of Bali, too.
+I know I said that the west side of Bali is a perfect place to go for beach clubs, but you can also find a few on the east coast of Bali, too.

-The Segara Sanur Beach Club is a beachside bar and restaurant in Sanur with the perfect Balinese atmosphere.
-Take advantage of sunbathing beds, kayaking, and snorkeling right on the beach.
+The Segara Sanur Beach Club is a beachside bar and restaurant with the perfect relaxed atmosphere, not far from Sanur’s main street.
+Take advantage of sunbathing beds, kayaking, and snorkeling right on the beach area.

 13. Sip A Cocktail + Watch The Sunset

-We can’t think of a better way to wind down a day in Sanur than sipping a delicious house cocktail and watching the sunset over Mount Agung on the horizon.
+We can’t think of a better way to wind down a day in Sanur than sipping a delicious house cocktail on a beach chair and watching the sunset over Mount Agung on the horizon.

 The perfect spot to do this along Metasari Beach is the Bamboo Bar and Lounge.
-You can reserve your own beachside table for lunch or dinner (sometimes with live music) from 11:00am until midnight.
+You can book lunch or dinner and enjoy delicious food at your own beachside table (sometimes with live music) from 11:00am until midnight.

 14. Visit Nusa Lembongan